jvns/snake/README.md

 snake
 =====

-Game of snake, in C. Does not work at all.
-But there are unit tests!
+Game of snake, in C. Right there is a moving snake, but no food.
-Woop.